bart1012/Exhibition-Curation-Platform/README.md

 1. Clone the Repository: <br>
 `git clone https://github.com/bart1012/Exhibition-Curation-Platform.git; cd Exhibition-Curation-Platform;`
 2. Run the Projects: <br>
 The solution includes two main projects: ECP.UI.Server (the Blazor front-end) and ECP.API (the back-end API).
-You will need to run both simultaneously.
+Currently the front-end is configured to use the Azure-hosted API service but if you prefer to run both projects locally, you can change the target URL in ECP.UI.Server/Services/ArtworkService.cs.
+When doing so, you will need to run both projects simultaneously.

     - Open the solution in Visual Studio.
     - Right-click the solution in the Solution Explorer and select Set Startup Projects....